 If you don’t have the money to spend, then don’t spend it.

-I’m sure that carton of milk is way more important that meeting your friends for dinner.
+I’m sure that a carton of milk is way more important than meeting your friends for dinner.

 Everyone in the office is too busy trying to impress each other when they all have the same salary.